Boris Johnson warned of reducing free lateral flow testing - ExBulletin

 Boris Johnson warned of reducing free lateral flow testing

-Scottish Prime Minister Nicola Sturgeon has warned Boris Johnson that removing universal free lateral flow testing would be a totally wrong approach to tackling the coronavirus.
+Scottish Prime Minister Nicola Sturgeon has warned Boris Johnson that the reported plans to end universal free lateral flow testing would be a totally wrong approach to tackling the coronavirus.

-Labor joined her in urging the Prime Minister to oppose the move after it was reported that they could be restricted to high-risk settings such as care homes, hospitals and schools and people with symptoms.
+Labor joined her in urging the Prime Minister to oppose the move after it was reported that they may be limited to high-risk settings such as nursing homes, hospitals and nursing homes. schools and people with symptoms.

 Ms Sturgeon said the Scottish government did not agree with the move, but if Mr Johnson was really considering this it would be completely wrong.